A Comparison of Row Cover Materials for Use in Excluding Major Insect Pests from Cucurbit Crops

 • Crop Production: row covers (for season extension)

-Vegetable production is an important component of various types of farms in Oklahoma and surrounding states and farm sustainability depends on achieving consistent production of a marketable crop to have continuity in the market.
+Vegetable production is an important component of various types of farms in Oklahoma and surrounding states, and farm sustainability depends on achieving consistent production of a marketable crop to have continuity in the market.
 The long, warm growing season in the region makes cucurbits a well-adapted enterprise.
 However, cucurbit crops are not free of production risks, and a general hazard is that posed by insect pests.
 For some, effective control measure are available and typically involve the use of synthetic insecticide applications.
-For others, control measure can be either difficult to employ, of limited efficacy, or non-existent.
+For others, control measures can be either difficult to employ, of limited efficacy, or non-existent.

 We will determine the effectiveness for excluding insect pests, effects of cover materials on the incidence of diseases, and the influence of the row cover materials on crop microenvironment and light transmission.

-We will conduct field trials over two years at two locatios using the treatments: no row cover as an untreated control; a frost blanket type material; a woven mesh netting that is used for insect exclusion in the tree fruit industry; and a formed mesh material used for insect exclusion purposes.
+We will conduct field trials over two years at two locations using the treatments: no row cover as an untreated control; a frost blanket type material; a woven mesh netting that is used for insect exclusion in the tree fruit industry; and a formed mesh material used for insect exclusion purposes.

 Squash plants will be examined weekly for insect pest pressure, fruit set, disease incidence and other possible treatment effects.
-Squash will be planted three time yearly to enable evaluation of the three cover materials under differing environmental conditions and during different periods of insect pest and disease incidence.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.